- Are you a woman in the United States that is a bit overweight or obese and needs to shed some pounds?

 - Are you wondering – I do not eat much, have an active life style, eat healthy, why am I still not losing weight?

 If you answered yes to one or more of the above questions, you are at the right place.
 Having helped thousands of woman lose weight successfully using evidence based methods as opposed to fad diets, W8MD medical weight loss centers of America might be able to help.

 Before looking at how to lose weight for women, let us see ask these questions to understand how big the problem of obesity or being overweight is and how to approach being overweight or obese woman in America.

-How many women in the United States are overweight or obese?
+Obesity among women in the United States

 Over 60 percent of U.S. adult women are overweight, according to 2007 estimates from the National Center for Health Statistics of the Center for Disease Control and Prevention.
 Just over one-third of overweight adult women are obese.